nilkrdg/coin-change/README.md

 <br>

-To buy a product and receive correct change,
+To buy a product and receive correct change:
 ```bash
 buy --amount 10
 ```

-To buy a product and receive correct change with short form,
+To buy a product and receive correct change with short form:
 ```bash
 buy -a 10
 ```
-Output,
+Output:
 ```
 Success
 Change: